(706765) 2010 TK7

-' (provisional designation ') is a sub-kilometer Near-Earth asteroid and the first Earth trojan discovered; it precedes Earth in its orbit around the Sun.
+' is a sub-kilometer near-Earth asteroid and the first Earth trojan discovered; it precedes Earth in its orbit around the Sun.
 Trojan objects are most easily conceived as orbiting at a Lagrangian point, a dynamically stable location (where the combined gravitational force acts through the Sun's and Earth's barycenter) 60 degrees ahead of or behind a massive orbiting body, in a type of 1:1 orbital resonance.
 In reality, they oscillate around such a point.
 Such objects had previously been observed in the orbits of Mars, Jupiter, Neptune, and the Saturnian moons Tethys and Dione.

 has a diameter of about 300 m.
 Its path oscillates about the Sun–Earth Lagrangian point (60 degrees ahead of Earth), shuttling between its closest approach to Earth and its closest approach to the point (180 degrees from Earth).

 The asteroid was discovered in October 2010 by the NEOWISE team of astronomers using NASA's Wide-field Infrared Survey Explorer (WISE).